 Interested in the growing field of occupational therapy?
 Therapists work in many settings to help patients return to their homes and workplaces after rehabilitation.
 A strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is considered excellent preparation for a graduate program in occupational therapy.

-Central students succeed in securing acceptance into graduate programs with help from an on-campus pre-health coordinator, internship coordinator and academic advisers to ensure you complete the required courses, required hours of patient contact, maintain a GPA of 3.6 or higher and take advantage of many opportunities for research and professional development.
+Central students succeed in securing acceptance into graduate programs with help from an on-campus pre-health advisor, internship coordinator and academic advisors to ensure you complete the required courses, required hours of patient contact, maintain a GPA of 3.6 or higher and take advantage of many opportunities for research and professional development.
 Central’s pre-professional program prepares you to pursue occupational therapy education in graduate school.
-With the help of your adviser, you will choose a major such as biology or chemistry that best prepares you for further study.
+With the help of your advisor, you will choose a major that best prepares you for further study.

 Thanks to Central's small class and laboratory section size, faculty can provide each student with individualized attention and the opportunity to develop skills necessary for graduate school.
 Our faculty members also provide personalized advising that ensures students meet the coursework requirements for graduate school.
 And to help students get into graduate school, faculty provide letters of recommendation that make a vital difference in the decision process for acceptance into medical programs.